sieve-project/sieve/docs/demo.md

   the controller rabbitmq-operator after kind-control-plane processes a ADDED default/statefulset/rabbitmq-cluster-server event.'
 ```
-It looks a little bit complicated here.
+It looks quite complicated.
 But don't worry.
 For now, you only need to understand a few fields here.

 First,
 ```
 straggler: kind-control-plane3
 front-runner: kind-control-plane
 ```
-means during testing we want to pause apiserver3 (which runs on `kind-control-plane3`) at **certain timing** to create the stale status.
+means during testing we want to pause apiserver3 (which runs on `kind-control-plane3`) at *certain timing* to create the stale status.
-And we use apiserver1 (which runs on `kind-control-plane`) as a referrence to restart the controller at **certain timing**.
+And we use apiserver1 (which runs on `kind-control-plane`) as a referrence to restart the controller at *certain timing*.
-The difficult part is how to decide the **timing** here.
+The difficult part is how to decide the *timing* here.

 Now let's look at
 ```